So he didn't have to give away anything of his own.

 This is such a nightmare.

-This is this is just it's an embarrassment.
+This is just, it's an embarrassment.

-It's an and all of this stuff, you know, what would it have taken any Republican to point this stuff out yesterday?
+And all of this stuff, you know, what would it have taken any Republican to point this stuff out yesterday?

 That's just another gloriously missed opportunity.

-And every Republican should have stood up and said, Yeah, and that's why nobody can afford it.
+And every Republican should have stood up and said, yeah, and that's why nobody can afford it.

 Yeah, that's why costs are skyrocketing is because you're putting stupid things like that in it, which can't be paid for, which are not affordable.